 Discover the highlights of Adelaide and Hahndorf on a morning sightseeing tour.
 This tour offers an opportunity to see some of Adelaide city, the historic Adelaide Oval, beautiful views from Mount Lofty Summit and the old German village of Hahndorf.

-All about the 13 Day Adelaide To Darwin Tour Package including Uluru and Kakadu
+13 Day Adelaide To Darwin Tour Package including Uluru and Kakadu

 On this Adelaide to Darwin tour, you will start in Adelaide heading north through the Clare Valley wine region and towards the spectacular Flinders Ranges.